helping women to enjoy and excel at public speaking

 Each cohort has a maximum of six participants to ensure they get a truly transformational experience.
-The training is highly tailored to the particular challenges that the women on the programme face in the context of their organisation.

 According to our research of more than 300 business women, 40% are nervous about speaking in front of an audience.
 We know that women have the following thoughts when it comes to public speaking or delivering presentations: